fetchai/agents-aea/docs/skill.md

 ## What to code

-Each of the skill classes has two methods that must be implemented.
-All of them include a `teardown()` method which the developer must implement.
-Then there is a specific method for each class that the framework requires.
+Each of the skill classes has three methods that must be implemented.
+All of them include a `setup()` and `teardown()` method which the developer must implement.

+Then there is a specific method that the framework requires for each class.

-### `handler.py`
+### `handlers.py`

-At the current time, each skill has exactly one `Handler` class.
+There can be one or more `Handler` class per skill.

+`Handler` classes can receive `Envelope` objects of one protocol type only.
+However, `Handler` classes can send `Envelope` objects of any type of protocol.

 * `handle_envelope(self, Envelope)`: is where the skill receives a message contained within an `Envelope` and decides what to do with it.

 !!!
 Todo
 	For example.

-!!!
-Note
-	Handlers only deal with incoming messages.
-Outbound messages do not need handling.

 ### `behaviours.py`

-Conceptually, a `Behaviour`  class is where the developer codes the business logic that interacts with other agents in the framework.
+Conceptually, a `Behaviour`  class contains the business logic specific to initial actions initiated by the agent rather than reactions to other events.

 There can be one or more `Behaviour` classes per skill.
 The developer subclasses abstract class `Behaviour` to create a new `Behaviour`.